50an6xy06r6n/hotswap_pcb_generator/guide/build_guide.md

 On the PCB, the two most common issues involve the small holes that hold the switch pins.
 On the top side, the holes that hold the small plastic pins can easily get clogged up or be a little misshapen, causing the switch to not fit nicely, as in the image below).
 You can clear these holes by gently drilling them out with the 1/16" bit for a near-perfect fit.
 <p align="center"><img src="../img/build_guide/02_socket_closeup.JPG" width="750px"></p>

 On the bottom of the PCB, the small channels that the diode legs go through can also be easily clogged up.
+If they aren't too clogged, especially if it's just a bit of elephant's foot, the sewing needle or pin can often get through these fine.
-You can drill these out from the top with the 1mm bit.
+Otherwise, you can drill these out from the top with the 1mm bit.
 Be careful not to apply too much downward force, as you can easily snap the bit.
 <p align="center">
     <img src="../img/build_guide/03_blocked_wire_channel.JPG" width="400px" style="padding: 10px">
     <img src="../img/build_guide/04_cleared_wire_channel.JPG" width="400px" style="padding: 10px">
 </p>

 The wire channels on the PCB can also be affected by print artifacts.
 Elephant's foot can cause the openings to be too narrow for the wire to be easily pressed into place.
 If this happens, use the utility knife to carefully trim away the excess material around the edges.
-Poor overhang performance can also create small blobs of plastic inside the channel, which prevents the wire from fully seating inside it.
-These can also be cleared out with the utility knife.

 If the fit on the MCU socket is too tight for the MCU to snap in place, you may need to slightly trim or sand down the bottom tabs, or reprint the PCB with a slightly larger `mcu_length` value.